smithery-ai/mcp-neurolora/README.md

 }
 ```

-Note: If outputPath is not provided, the file will be automatically saved in the input directory with the name `FULL_CODE_DIRNAME_YYYY-MM-DD.md`, where:
+Note: If outputPath is not provided, the file will be automatically saved in the `.tmp` directory with the name `FULL_CODE_DIRNAME_YYYY-MM-DD.md`, where:

 - DIRNAME is the uppercase name of your input directory
 - YYYY-MM-DD is the current date

-For example, if your directory is `/path/to/my-project` and today is December 20, 2024, the output file will be `/path/to/my-project/FULL_CODE_MY-PROJECT_2024-12-20.md`.
+The `.tmp` directory is created automatically in the project root and is ignored by git.
+This directory is intended for temporary files that will be used for further processing.

 The tool will collect all code files from the specified directory, ignoring any files that match the patterns, and create a markdown file with syntax highlighting and navigation.